-- 1. The student will identify and describe the interaction of the three subsystems of the criminal justice system (CJS):

-- a. law enforcement

-- b. courts (prosecutors)

-- c. corrections

-- 2. The student will identify the following major goals of CJS:

-- a. guarantee due process and equal justice

-- b. reduce crime, the fear of crime, and public disorder

-- c. protection of life and property

-- d. enforcement of laws

-- e. improve the quality of life

-- 3. The student will explain the interrelationships of the components of the CJS with the legislative, judicial, and executive processes.

-- 4. The student will explain the impact of changing needs within the community in relationship to the CJS.
+- b.
+Reduce crime, fear of crime, and public disorder; - c.
+Protection of live and property; - d.
+Enforcement of laws; - e.
+Improve the quality of life - 5.
+The student will explain the interrelationships of the components of the criminal justice system with the legislative, judicial, and executive processes. - 6.
+The student will explain the impact of changing needs within the community in relationship to the criminal justice system.